 Potawatomi Zoo welcomes the support of companies and organizations and tries to coordinate volunteer days with interested groups whenever possible.
 We will select the specific job based on your group (e.g. number of individuals, age of participants), but selected tasks are generally aimed at beautifying the zoo and may include weeding gardens or raking leaves.

-Submit a Company/Organization Volunteer Application to the Zoo and a Zoo Representative will contact you with more information including available dates and time for setting up a volunteer day and the job(s) to be performed.
+Submit a Company/Organization Volunteer Application to the Zoo and a Zoo Representative will contact you with more information including available dates and times for setting up a volunteer day and the job(s) to be performed.
 Groups volunteering at the zoo are required to review and agree to our Volunteer Policies and Procedures.

 Please note that background checks are required for each individual volunteering with Potawatomi Zoo.
 Organizations, groups, and companies are responsible for the background checks and behavior of their participating members.